 I have often come across people who are telling me, that it is not correct to use the word Viking for all the people who lived in Scandinavia during the Viking age.
 Most people claim that it was only those who went on raids that were Vikings, as in ”to go Viking”.
-Others say they came from Viken in Norway, or the from the villages named Vik.
+Others say they came from Viken in Norway, or from the villages named Vik.
 So what does the word Viking really mean?
-And do we have some sources to look at that can help us understand this word.
+And do we have some sources to look at that can help us understand this word?
 This is what we are going to explore today.

 If we start by taking a look at what Dr. Jacqueline Simpson said about the word Viking.
 Dr. Jacqueline Simpson is not just a random person, she is a respected British researcher and an expert in folklore and legends, and she has written books such as Icelandic Folktales, Scandinavian Folktales, and everyday life in the Viking age.
-And it is this last book ”everyday life in the Viking age” that we will take a look at what she wrote.
+And it is in this last book ”everyday life in the Viking age” that we will take a look at what she wrote.

 What is the origin of the term Viking?

 “In medieval Scandinavian languages, a Vikingr is a pirate, a freebooter who seeks wealth either by ship-borne raids on foreign coasts or by waylaying more peaceful seafarers in home waters.
-There is also an abstract noun Viking, meaning ‘the act of going raiding overseas’… Strictly speaking, therefore, the term should only be applied to men actually engaged in these violent pursuits, and not to every contemporary Scandinavian farmer, merchant, settler or craftsman, nor even to warriors fighting in the dynastic wars of their lords or in their own private feuds.”
+There is also an abstract noun Viking, meaning ‘the act of going raiding overseas’… Strictly speaking, therefore, the term should only be applied to men actually engaged in these violent pursuits, and not to every contemporary Scandinavian farmer, merchant, settler, or craftsman, nor even to warriors fighting in the dynastic wars of their lords or in their own private feuds.”

 “However, it was the raiders who made the most impact on the Europe of their time, so that it has become customary to apply the term ‘Viking Age’ to the period of Scandinavian History beginning in the 790s (the time of the first recorded raids on Western Europe) and petering out somewhere around the middle of the eleventh century (by which time raids and emigrations had ceased, the settlements established abroad had become thoroughly integrated with the local populations, and social changes in the Scandinavian homelands had marked the transition to their true Middle Ages).”